porres/Live-Electronics-Tutorial/README.md

    ### Downloading and Installing this tutorial:

 ​	This version of the tutorial needs at least Pd 0.51-0!
-You can look for releases of this tutorial in https://github.com/porres/Live-Electronics-Tutorial/releases - where early versions of it are also still present, but it's best just to download this directly via Pd along with the ELSE library, because this tutorial is also provided as part of it.
+You can look for releases of this tutorial in https://github.com/porres/Live-Electronics-Tutorial/releases - where early versions of it are also still present, but it's best just to download this directly via Pd along with the ELSE library, because this tutorial is also provided as part of it as of version 1.0-0_beta-28 (as you need to install the "ELSE" library in order to use this tutorial anyway).

-​	You need to install the "ELSE" library in order to use this tutorial anyway.
-So if you try to download the ELSE library directly via Pd, you'll find a download that also contains this tutorial.
-In the same way, if you try to download the tutorial directly from Pd, you'll also get ELSE as part of the download.
-So in Pd just go to the "Help" menu and click on "Find Externals", then just search for 'else' or 'live electronics tutorial'.
+​	So in Pd just go to the "Help" menu and click on "Find Externals", then just search for 'else' and look for version 1.0-0beta28_with_live_electronics_tutorial.
 For more details on the ELSE library, check: <https://github.com/porres/pd-else/>, where you can also download and check earlier versions of the library.
 You can also download ELSE from its GitHub repository and it'll also contain this tutorial as part of the download.
 In this combo download, you'll always get compatibility between the tutorial and the ELSE library.

-​	If installed directly via Pd, the 'live electronics folder' is unpacked alongside the 'else' folder.
-You can add the folder's path to Pd via "Preferences => Path", so you can navigate through it in Pd's browser (Help => Browser).
-You'll probably download this to ~/documents/pd/externals and it's suggested that you move it to the folder *~/pd/documents*, leaving the 'externals' folder just for actual externals as the ELSE library. after you do that, you can add the folder to the "Preferences => Path".
+​	If you download from Pd, look for the  'live-electronics-folder' inside it and move it somewhere else, preferably to ~/Pd/Documents (leave ~/Pd/Documents/externals just for proper external libraries, like the ELSE library).
+Then you can add the folder's path to Pd via "Preferences => Path", so you can navigate through it in Pd's browser (Help => Browser).